Pedrojok01/fury-racing/contracts/README.md

 ### Quickstart

-Thanks to the make file, all actions are easily accessible.
+Thanks to the make file, all actions are easily accessible:

 - To compile the contracts, run: